audeamux/scrub-and-cloak-cli/README.md

-# Fawkes + ExifTool pipeline (Bash)
+# fawkes + exiftool pipeline (bash)

-A small Bash workflow that cloaks photos with **Fawkes** and then removes metadata from the cloaked outputs—without modifying your originals.
+A small Bash-based workflow to **cloak** photos with **Fawkes** and then **strip metadata** from the cloaked outputs, while leaving your original images untouched.

-The script is interactive: you copy images into a folder, choose a cloak strength, and get sanitized copies in a separate output directory.
+The script is intentionally simple and interactive: you drop images into a folder, choose a cloak strength, and it produces “sanitized” copies in a separate output directory.

 ---

-## Purpose
+## Purpose (what this is for)

-Use this project to create shareable copies of photos that:
+This project helps you create **shareable copies** of photos that:

-- have been processed by **Fawkes** (cloaking), and
+- have been processed by **Fawkes** (to apply a “cloaking” perturbation), and
-- have all metadata removed (**EXIF/IPTC/XMP**), which may include camera details, timestamps, GPS coordinates, and more.
+- have **all metadata removed** (EXIF/IPTC/XMP), which can include camera details, timestamps, GPS, and more.

-The script keeps originals intact and operates only on the cloaked copies.
+It keeps the originals intact and only operates on the cloaked copies.

 ---

-## Credit
+## Credit / attribution

 **Fawkes** is developed by researchers at the **University of Chicago**.
-This repo does not reimplement Fawkes.
-It automates running the published binary and post-processing the outputs.
+This repo does **not** reimplement Fawkes.
+It automates running their published binary and post-processing the outputs.

 The script downloads the official v1.0 Linux binary from: